-We will make a brief excursion to the study of spherical Harmonic analysis on reductive groups of $p$-adic type.
-There are remarkable analogies, but importantly, also some lessons to be learned.
-The Iwahori Hecke algebra makes its presence felt, even when studying $K$-spherical functions for a maximal compact subgroup $K$.
+We will make an excursion into the study of spherical Harmonic analysis on reductive groups of $p$--adic type.
+There are remarkable analogies, but importantly, also some lessons to be learnt.
+The Iwahori--Hecke algebra makes its presence felt, even when studying $K$--spherical functions for a maximal compact subgroup $K$.
 In the real case this is in some sense also true, but it is much more hidden.